klinquist/bmNotify/README.md

 This is a small nodejs script which connects to the Brandmeister API and will announce on IRC when a transmission is heard on a specific talk group.

+Edit `index.js` to define your preferred talkgroups and irc details.

 Install & run:
 ```
 npm install